-- Teach her to avoid other people who are sick.
+- Teach them to avoid other people who are sick.

 - Adults and children who are age 2 and older should wear a cloth face covering when leaving the house.
 (Cloth face coverings should not be worn by children under age 2 and anyone having trouble breathing or otherwise impaired.)
 So if your child is of this age and needs to accompany you out of the house for an essential errand, you and your child should both wear a face covering that covers the nose and mouth.
 The face covering isn’t meant to protect either of you, but it is meant to help prevent you from infecting others in the event that you have COVID-19 but aren’t showing any symptoms.

 You can also take further steps to keep germs from being spread around your home.
 You should regularly disinfect the high-touch surfaces in your home that you and your family touch regularly, like doorknobs, light switches, railings, baby gates, refrigerator door handles, sinks, toilets, remotes, tables, desks, hard chairs, and even toys.
 You can wash Baby’s soft or stuffed toys according to their laundering instructions — using warm water if possible is best — and make sure they dry completely after being washed.